Vanquay/robot-fleet/README.md

 - Let users pick how many robots rows to display in one page by using an array Splice.
 - Make UI more user engaging by adding images such as battery icon by adding css and img tags.
 - GeoLocation that tracks how close a user is to selected robot.
+- Filter by coordinates and battery level using same filter function util.